Honda CR-Z: Australia

 The CR-Z was finally launched in December 2011 with a base price of A$34,990 plus on-road costs in two grades: Sport and Luxury.
 Grades were identical except that Sport was only available with manual transmission while Luxury was only available with CVT automatic transmission and the addition of satellite navigation and glass roof.

-In January 2015 Honda announced that it was cease selling the CR-Z in Australia citing rationalization of its hybrid model lineup but the CR-Z did not sell strongly in the Australian market with only 69 reported sales in 2014.
+In January 2015 Honda announced that it would cease selling the CR-Z in Australia citing rationalization of its hybrid model lineup but the CR-Z did not sell strongly in the Australian market with only 69 reported sales in 2014.

 New Zealand

 It was launched in New Zealand in December 2011.

 Indonesia

 Introduced in Indonesia International Motor Show 2012 in September 2012, the CR-Z was launched in February 2013.
 Honda CR-Z was the third hybrid car released in Indonesia after Toyota Prius and Toyota Camry Hybrid.
-Transmission is offered in 6-speed manual or CVT automatic.
+Both the 6-speed manual or CVT automatic transmissions were available.